kworkflow/kworkflow/documentation/content/installanduninstall.rst

 These are the current dependencies for *Debian*:

    .. include:: ../dependencies/debian.dependencies

+These are the current dependencies for *Fedora*:

+   .. include:: ../dependencies/fedora.dependencies

 If you want to build the documentation as it is displayed on our website you also need this pip package: